Kushalgupta1/IITD-freeroam-game/README.md

 by Kushal Kumar Gupta, 2020CS10355
 & Divyanshu Agarwal, 2020CS10343

 A 2-player game set in the IITD campus, made using SDL in C++.
 The 2 players can play by  connecting to a common Wi-Fi network.

+See `howtoplay.pdf` for the rules of the game.

 #### Installation instructions (for Ubuntu):